SushilKumar567/5-portfolio-website/README.md

 Structured using functional components and organized folder structure for better readability and maintenance.

 **JSX + Modern JavaScript (ES6+):**
-Utilizes modern JavaScript features including hooks `useState` for efficient state and lifecycle management.
+Utilizes modern JavaScript features including `useState` hook for efficient state and lifecycle management.

 ## Technologies Used: